mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

 ```
 :::

 Grid lines for lifecycle start/ends are automatically added.
+The lifecycle starts are using a solid line and the ends are drawn with a dashed line.
+Different colors are used per ECU (green for the ECU with the most messages, blueish for the 2nd ECU, grey for 3rd).

 ### Mapping values to names